Veterans from around the country flew to Washington, D.C., this week to defend our national parks and address their $11.3 billion maintenance backlog

 About the author

-Eric Bontrager leads communications outreach for NPCA's government affairs, clean air, energy, transportation, and veterans campaigns.
+Eric Bontrager led communications outreach for NPCA's government affairs, clean air, energy, transportation, and veterans campaigns.